 The case for buying real estate

-As a kid I read rich dad poor dad written by Robert Kijosaki.
+As a kid, I read rich dad poor dad (affiliate) written by Robert Kiyosaki.
 It was a good read, but the whole book (and probably a lot of the subsequent books as well) can be summarized in one concept.
 You need to spend the extra money you have every month, on investments that constantly bring in additional money.
 It’s a simple concept, and it snowballs once you get the process going because of the effect of compound interest.
-One of the very first ways I identified of achieving this is with the help of real estate.
+One of the very first ways I identified to achieve this is with the help of real estate.
 It took me a year and two months to save the deposit for my first property.
 When I bought the property, it was literally my entire net worth, which looking back was idiotic.

 The mathematics of owning real estate